briantanabe/project-log/projects/Sour Candy.md

 2. Learn Markdown
 3. **Learn about making sour candy**

 I want to spend this first project getting a sense of what the actual process of making Sour candy looks like, as well as ~~an intuition~~ data about the ratio of ingredients.
 Because I couldn't find Tartaric Acid at Whole Foods, the only ingredients I will be investigating this time around are **gelatin**, **citric acid**, **water**, and **sugar**.
-I also got **pectin** (*after remembering the time I made Jello Shots for my vegetarian friends*), though I suspect like many vegan substitutes, it may be harder to get right.
+I also bought **pectin** (*after remembering the time I made Jello Shots for my vegetarian friends*), though I suspect like many vegan substitutes, it may be harder to get right.

+### Trial 1

+**Hypothesis**:
 According to [Wikipedia](https://en.wikipedia.org/wiki/Pectin#Chemistry),
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY0MjYwMjM2Nyw3Njk5MDQzNjAsLTE0OD
-QwNDk2NTZdfQ==
+eyJoaXN0b3J5IjpbNzE1NTI1NDI4LDc2OTkwNDM2MCwtMTQ4ND
+A0OTY1Nl19
 -->